 Professor O'Brien served as editor-in-chief of the Journal of Legal Studies Education and staff editor of the American Business Law Journal, both refereed journals of the Academy of Legal Studies in Business.
 She served as a voting member of the Executive Committee of the ALSB, and on its Research Committee.
 She is past president of the North Atlantic Regional Business Law Association, and serves on its Executive Committee.
-She is a member of the board of editors of the Business Law Review and a reviewer for the American Business Law Journal and the Journal of Legal Studies Education.
-She served as Associate Dean for the undergraduate division of the Carroll School of Management and as Chair of the Business Law Department.
+She served as Associate Dean for the undergraduate division of the Carroll School of Management, Boston College, and as Chair of the Business Law Department.
+She was named Scholar of the Year during her tenure at Bentley University, and inducted into Beta Gamma Sigma Honor Society, Boston College, 2001.
 Her co-authored paper on “Exceeding Authorized Access in the Workplace: Prosecuting Disloyal Conduct under the Computer Fraud and Abuse Act” (with S. Greene) received the Outstanding Employment Law Paper award sponsored by workplace law firm Jackson Lewis, Distinguished Proceedings Paper and Holmes-Cardozo Finalist Awards at the Academy of Legal Studies in Business Conference, 2012.

 - “I Swear!
 From Shoptalk to Social Media: The Top Ten National Labor Relations Board Profanity Cases,” 90 St. John’s Law Review (accepted, forthcoming Summer 2016).

 - “Judicial Review of the EEOC’s Duty to Conciliate,” 119 Penn State Law Review 837-883 (2015) (with S. Greene).